 Cacio e pepe or cheese and pepper pasta is the Italian version of the world famous mac ‘n cheese!
 In other words: how simply delicious could it be.
 It is one of those rare recipes (like ‘meatball sandwich’ of course) whose title includes all the needed ingredients: pasta, cheese and pepper.

-Cacio e Pepe (Italian Pepper & Cheese Spaghetti)
+Pepper & Cheese

-But as I am in a good food mood today (I always am actually, for the record) I’ll include the preparation method anyway.
-It’s your lucky day: prepare for a little pasta heaven because this pasta with cheese is so goo-ood.
+But as I am in a good food mood today (I always am actually, for the record) I will include the preparation method anyway.
+It is your lucky day: prepare for a little pasta heaven because this pasta with cheese is so goo-ood.